Peter Barnes (footballer): Leeds United

-Barnes signed for Leeds United for £750,000 plus £180,000 "tariffs"; this was a club record that wasn't broken until John Lukic arrived in May 1990.
+Barnes signed for Leeds United for £750,000 plus £180,000 "tariffs"; this was a club record that was not broken until John Lukic arrived in May 1990.
 The signing of Barnes was seen as an odd move as Leeds already had good quality wingers in Carl Harris and Arthur Graham, which caused manager Allan Clarke to play him out of position in deep midfield.
-A 5–1 defeat at newly promoted Swansea City on the opening day of the 1981–82 season was an indication of things to come for the "Whites".
+A 5–1 defeat at newly-promoted Swansea City on the opening day of the 1981–82 season was an indication of things to come for the "Whites".
 Speaking after a 4–0 defeat by Coventry City, Leeds assistant manager Martin Wilkinson remarked that: "We are not asking Peter to run his blood to water, but we do want to see him get a bit of a sweat occasionally".
 Barnes in turn spoke of his regret at leaving West Bromwich Albion, leading Clarke to issue him with a £750 fine for making disparaging remarks about Leeds.
 Clarke lacked a reliable striker at Elland Road and decided to play Barnes at centre-forward.
 Leeds needed to beat West Bromwich Albion on the final day of the season to avoid relegation into the Second Division, but defeat saw Leeds relegated at The Hawthorns.
-Clarke was sacked and his replacement, Eddie Gray, informed Barnes that he would have to take a pay cut or be sold on.
+Clarke was sacked.
+His replacement, Eddie Gray, informed Barnes that he would have to take a pay cut or be sold on.
 Barnes was expected to leave Leeds, but the high figures in the transfer market had collapsed following a Football League ruling that clubs must pay at least 50% of any transfer fee up front, with the remaining 50% settled within a year.